• Skip to primary navigation

 • Add the peanut butter.
 Stir until well combined and take off heat

-• Add peanut butter mixture onto 6 cups cereal in a large bowl.
+• Add peanut butter mixture onto 6 cups Special K cereal in a large bowl.

 • Press into a greased 9 x 13 baking dish.

 • Gently heat both the butterscotch and chocolate chips until melted.
-You should use a double boiler.
-I just use a heavy saucepan and low heat but I watch it very carefully and constantly stir.
+Either use a double boiler or a microwave.
 Don't overheat or the chocolate changes texture and isn't smooth.

 • Once the chips are melted, pour over the cereal mixture and spread evenly.
 It's a fairly thin layer and that's all you need!